Every life has a pivotal moment, a single instant in time that turns upon something said or not said, done or not done, which haunts it until the end.

 But he could not send it back.
 The fine print clearly stated that the “two week trial period” began on the day of his order.
 That was three weeks ago.
 He had been snookered which was something he would never admit and that only made him more determined to get his money’s worth.

 So every other week thereafter for a year, my father hacked, ripped and rasped at our hair until he saved enough money to buy his Remington 1100 self-loading shotgun – then we were mercifully led back to the barber.

 If there is any solace in this story, it is that we were not alone.

 Back in our neighborhood during the 1960’s, the majority of families had at least ten kids and everywhere we went, whether it was to the baseball diamond, theater or playground – we ran into scrapped up, bleeding kids whose scalps sported the same red badges of courage.

 But here’s the catch: a decade later – every one of those kids grew their hair long and shaggy.

-You see, historians has it all wrong.
 The counter-culture had nothing to do with music or Vietnam.
 Instead, it had everything to do with a TV pitchman and the painful memories of a little black magic comb.